Raúl Fernández (footballer, born 1988)

-Raúl Fernández-Cavada Mateos (born 13 March 1988) is a Spanish professional footballer who plays as a goalkeeper for La Liga club Alavés.
+Raúl Fernández-Cavada Mateos (born 13 March 1988) is a Spanish professional footballer who plays as a goalkeeper for Segunda División club Leganés.

 Club career

 Born in Bilbao, Biscay, Fernández joined Athletic Bilbao's prolific youth system, Lezama, at the age of 10.
 He made his senior debut with the reserve side in the Segunda División B, then went on to spend two seasons on loan in the same tier, first with UB Conquense then Granada CF; with the latter club, he was the most utilised player in his position in a return to Segunda División after an absence of more than two decades.

 Fernández was definitely promoted to Athletic's first team for 2010–11, following the retirement of veteran Armando.
 On 23 April 2011, as longtime starter Gorka Iraizoz was suspended following his fifth booking of the campaign, he made his La Liga debut, performing well in a 2–1 home win against Basque neighbours Real Sociedad.

-On 10 July 2013, Fernández was loaned to CD Numancia from division two.
-On 18 July of the following year, he moved to Racing de Santander also in that tier, after agreeing to a one-year deal.
+On 10 July 2013, Fernández was loaned to CD Numancia from the second division.
+On 18 July of the following year, he moved to Racing de Santander of the same league on a one-year deal.

 Fernández terminated his contract with the Cantabrians on 22 January 2015, and moved to Real Valladolid hours later.
-On 30 June, after acting as a backup to Javi Varas, he signed for CD Mirandés also in the second division.
+On 30 June, after acting as a backup to Javi Varas, he signed for CD Mirandés also in the second tier.

-On 1 July 2016, after appearing in 49 competitive games in his only season, free agent Fernández joined fellow second-tier Levante UD.
+Having appeared in 49 competitive games in his only season, the free agent Fernández joined fellow second-division Levante UD in July 2016.
 On 23 July 2018, he signed for UD Las Palmas on a three-year contract.

 In April 2019, Fernández suffered an injury during a match against Cádiz CF. Initially expected to miss the remainder of the campaign due to a hand and a left-knee injury, he spent the entire 2019–20 sidelined as well.
-After suffering a setback in his recovery he was subject to layoff by his club, which left him unregistered until January 2021; this decision was later revoked.
+After relapsing in his recovery, he was subject to layoff by his club, which left him unregistered until January 2021; this decision was later revoked.

 On 18 July 2022, Fernández went back to Granada on a two-year deal.
-First-choice as they achieved promotion to the top tier, his successive physical problems saw him lose his starting position to André Ferreira first and later Augusto Batalla, and he left in May 2024.
+First-choice as they achieved promotion to the top flight, his successive physical problems saw him lose his starting position to André Ferreira first and later Augusto Batalla, and he left in May 2024.

 Fernández returned to Mirandés on 13 July 2024, on a one-year contract.
-One year later, the 37-year-old moved to the main division with Deportivo Alavés on a deal of the same duration.
+One year later, the 37-year-old moved to the main division with Deportivo Alavés on a deal of the same duration; barred by Antonio Sivera, he only made appearances in the Copa del Rey.

+On 7 July 2026, Fernández signed a one-year deal with CD Leganés.